sagemath/trac_to_gh/Issue 8438.md

 # Issue 8438: Construction of a skew partition from its row and column lengths

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8438

 Original creator: hivert